willyongaks/SemProject2020-p2/README.md

 Product images
 For adding/editing product images use either of these 2 methods:

-Use a file upload field to upload images to Strapi, or Use a text input that allows a URL to be entered.
-This allows an image from an external URL to be used as the product image.
-You can find the fields for each in Strapi.
+Use a file upload field to upload images to Strapi, You can find the fields for each in Strapi.
 Use only one to display a product image.

 Delete existing product